akira01111/ai-news-impact-analyzer/README.md

 # MarketLens

 AI-powered real-time crypto news and market impact analyzer.
-Built for the **Binance Agent OS Mini Hackathon (Track B)**.
+Built for the **Binance Agent OS Mini Hackathon (Track A)**.

 ## What it does
 - **Live Tickers:** Real-time data streams for crypto pairs (BTCUSDT, ETHUSDT) using Binance market feeds.